paulrouget/servo-embedding-api/README.md

 A `PipelineHandler` reports all the activity of a document (load state, url changes, title changes, …).

 `LoadData` is a structure that holds all the information needed to load or restore a page.

+# Threads

+Compositor and Viewport code lives in Servo's Compositor thread.

+Browser code lives in Servo's constellation thread.

+# life of an event

+The embedder gets an event from the native window.

+The relevant compositor is the one associated to the native window.

+If it's a keyboard event, the relevant Browser is the focused Browser, which is known by the embedder.

+If it's a mouse/touch/pointer event, Compositor's `get_viewports_from_point()` method will return all the viewports under the mouse.
+(up to the embedder to pick the highest viewport or not).

+Browser's `handle_event` method is used to forward the event to the Browser.
+Servo will pick the relevant Pipeline.
+A Future is returned.
+Once the Future is resolved, the event has been through the page.
+The returned boolean will tell the embedder if the event has been consumed by the content (scroll actually happened, key event has been typed, preventDefault() has been called, …).

+This gives the embedder 2 chances to respond to the event: once received from the native window, and after it's been through the content.